-A service agreement brings your company the assurance of 7x24 no-excuses technical support.
-You'll also receive regular software updates to maintain and maximize your product's features and functionality and on-site hardware replacement through our global network of highly qualified service delivery partners.
+An Alcatel-Lucent service agreement brings your company the assurance of 7x24 no-excuses technical support.
+You'll also receive regular software updates to maintain and maximize your Alcatel-Lucent product's features and functionality and on-site hardware replacement through our global network of highly qualified service delivery partners.

-With 24-hour access to the Service and Support web page, you'll be able to view and update any case (open or closed) that you have reported to technical support, open a new case or access helpful release notes, technical bulletins, and manuals.
+With 24-hour access to Alcatel-Lucent's Service and Support web page, you'll be able to view and update any case (open or closed) that you have reported to Alcatel-Lucent's technical support, open a new case or access helpful release notes, technical bulletins, and manuals.